Combinatorics of Double Grothendieck Polynomials: Half weak double Grothendieck functions

-\begin{definition} Let $T \in PT(\lambda)$. \begin{itemize} \item Place your finger in the rightmost box of the top row of $T$.
+\begin{definition} Let $T$ be any tableau whose entries come from the alphabet $\{1',2',\ldots,1,2,\ldots\}$.
+If $T$ has boxes with multiple entries, order the entries horizontally within those boxes as follows: Starting from the left and moving right, list the unprimed entries in increasing order followed by the primed entries in decreasing order.
+Let $\mathtt{prop}$ be a Boolean initialized to $\mathtt{true}$. \begin{itemize} \item Place your finger in the rightmost box of the top row of $T$.
 Drag your finger right to left moving down a row each time you get to the leftmost box of a row until you reach the bottom left box of $T$.
-While you are scanning, any time your finger lies over an $i$ place a tally above $T$.
-Any time your finger lies over an $i-1$ place a tally under $T$.
-If there are ever more tallies above $T$ than below $T$, break your finger.
-If there are ever an equal number of tallies above $T$ and below $T$ and your finger lies on an $i'$ also break your finger. \item Next (do NOT erase the tallies from the last step), start with your finger in the leftmost box of the lowest row of $T$.
+While you are scanning, any time your finger lies over an $i$ place a tally mark above $T$.
+Any time your finger lies over an $i-1$ place a tally mark under $T$.
+If there are ever more tally marks above $T$ than below $T$, set $\mathtt{prop}=\mathtt{false}$ and terminate the algorithm.
+If there are ever an equal number of tally marks above $T$ and below $T$ and your finger lies on an $i'$ also set $\mathtt{prop}=\mathtt{false}$ and terminate the algorithm. \item Next (do NOT erase the tally marks from the last step), start with your finger in the leftmost box of the lowest row of $T$.
 Now move your finger left to right across rows moving from bottom row to top row.
-While you are scanning, any time your finger lies over an $i'$ place a tally above $T$.
-Any time your finger lies over an $(i-1)'$ place a tally under $T$.
-If there are ever more tallies above $T$ than below $T$, break your finger.
-If there are ever an equal number of tallies above $T$ and below $T$ and your finger lies on an $i-1$ also break your finger. \end{itemize} We say that $T$ has the \emph{$i$-lattice property} if at the end of this process you have no broken fingers. \end{definition}
+While you are scanning, any time your finger lies over an $i'$ place a tally mark above $T$.
+Any time your finger lies over an $(i-1)'$ place a tally mark under $T$.
+If there are ever more tally marks above $T$ than below $T$, set $\mathtt{prop}=\mathtt{false}$ and terminate the algorithm.
+If there are ever an equal number of tally marks above $T$ and below $T$ and your finger lies on an $i-1$ also set $\mathtt{prop}=\mathtt{false}$ and terminate the algorithm. \end{itemize} We say that $T$ has the \emph{$i$-lattice property} if at the end of this process $\mathtt{prop}=\mathtt{true}$. \end{definition}

 \begin{example} An element $P \in PT(6,4,4,4,3)$ is shown below.